Tristan is an 18 year old about to go into university and has been trying to find out more about himself.

 A few months ago, I came across an article written by Tiago Forte about building what he called a 'Second Brain'.
 I have been using this method to ensure that the media that I consume which resonates with me is not forgotten.

 Instead, I use a system of curating this information for use at a later date.
 Anything that I wonder about or find inherently intriguing is added to a system that I have called my 'Resonance Resources'.

 I have tried to use different solutions such as word documents or the iOS Notes app but after all this trial and error, the best solution for my needs is Notion.

-Notion is essentially a visual way to organise the database of information that you decide is worth remembering.
-There is not enough time to talk about all of its features in this article but believe me when I say that it is very powerful and infinitely customisable while not being overly complicated to get your head around.
+The notion is essentially a visual way to organize the database of information that you decide is worth remembering.
+There is not enough time to talk about all of its features in this article but believe me when I say that it is very powerful and infinitely customizable while not being overly complicated to get your head around.

 I once heard that our brains are excellent at computational tasks but are poor at memory storage.
 Therefore, it is best to offload this heavy information to leave more room for our brains to be creative and to think about current issues.

 We are all happier doing things we enjoy so why not spend the time needed to figure out what that is?
 We can all hit the ground running once life returns to a more normal state.

 In life, we are not really searching for ‘happiness’.
 If we were then a bar of chocolate would be a shortcut to that state of being.
 In reality, we are searching for excitement.
 Find the things that you truly feel excited about and your future self will thank you for putting the effort in when you had the time.